atog/roleify/README.md

 * Users with role "role\_a" are allowed to access all actions of IssuesController.
 * Users with role "role\_b" are only allowed to access the index action of the IssuesController.
 * Users with role "role\_c" are allowed to access all actions of Dashboard::IssuesController.
+* Users with role "role\_d" are allowed to access all actions of all controllers.
+* Users with role "role\_e" are allowed to access all actions of all controllers except for the actions of the issues controller.
 * Users with role "admin" are allowed to access all actions of all controllers.

 The controller
 --------------